patciahevich/home-library/README.md

 3. Configure environment variables by copying `.env.example` to `.env` and updating the values as needed.

+4. Open your Postgres service (using pgAdmin or by with the terminal)

-4. Apply pending migrations:
+5. Apply pending migrations:

 ```
 npx prisma migrate deploy
 ```

-5. Start the application in development mode:
+6. Start the application in development mode:

 ```
 npm start